Books by Joe Sacco

 Joe Sacco has made a career of tackling difficult subjects through imagery.
 He's a journalist and cartoonist who has reported on the Middle East and Bosnia — in both written and comic form.
 In his latest book, The Great War, Sacco turns to history, producing a 24-foot-long depiction of the horrifying first day of the Battle of the Somme.

-Have you ever found yourself in the library or a bookstore, about to leave for vacation, with no idea what books to bring?
-Well, never fear.
+Have you ever found yourself in the library or a bookstore, about to go on vacation, with no idea what books to bring?
 NPR's Lynn Neary talks to three book critics about the best reads of the summer.

 In Days of Destruction, Days of Revolt, Pulitzer Prize-winner Chris Hedges examines the tensions that arise between profit, progress, technology and the pursuit of the American dream.
 Written with co-author Joe Sacco, the book critiques an economic system that they say abandons too many Americans.

 Lynn Neary talks to three critics about books you shouldn't miss.
 One critic says it's a particularly rich literary summer because in election years, publishers release the juiciest books before fall.